sahilshiyani/student-grades-api/README.md

 Student Records API

 This is a FastAPI-based RESTful API for managing student records with JWT authentication.
-It allows users to perform CRUD operations (Create, Read, Update, Delete) on student records, including storing student names, scores, and automatically calculated grades in an SQLite database.
+It supports CRUD operations (Create, Read, Update, Delete) for student data, including names, scores, and automatically calculated grades, stored in an SQLite database.

-🚀 Live API: student-grades-api.onrender.com📄 Swagger Docs: student-grades-api.onrender.com/docs
+🚀 Live API: student-grades-api.onrender.com
+📄 Swagger Docs: student-grades-api.onrender.com/docs

-How to Run
+How to Run Locally (Optional)
+The API is deployed on Render and accessible via the live URL above.
+Running locally with Uvicorn is optional and useful for development, testing, or debugging.
-Prerequisites
+🔧 Prerequisites

 Python 3.8+
 pip (Python package manager)
 Virtual environment (recommended)

-Setup Instructions
+🛠️ Setup Instructions

 Clone the Repository or Copy Files